b3-exmo/b3-exmo.github.io/docs/Scripture/Bible.md

 &nbsp;

 Thomas Wayment has a PhD in New Testament studies (see his [bio page](https://rsc.byu.edu/author/wayment-thomas) in BYU's *Religious Studies Center*), which means he knows a lot more about scripture than I do.
 Seeing how he was employed by BYU, the LDS church's private university, I assume he has good intentions and good qualifications to try and do this.
 So why, then, did I find out about this modern translation five years after it was published?
-Did *you* know about the BYU professor who published a new translation of the New Testament?
+Did *you* know about the BYU professor who published a more modern translation of the New Testament?

-I can observe two things: his bio page, linked above, does state he publications director of BYU's Religious Studies Center until 2018.
+I can observe two things: his bio page, linked above, does state he was the publications director of BYU's Religious Studies Center until 2018.
 His book was published in early 2019.
 He is now a professor of Classical Studies.
 At the time of writing, his Humanities [bio page](https://hum.byu.edu/directory/thomas-wayment) verifies that title.

 I can only offer conjecture, but I suspect his change from departments had to do with his insubordination to [[#Who can translate?|do what a prophet, seer, revelator, and translator]] does.
 Terminating employment would be a bad look.
 Let's send him to another department, even though he demonstrated that New Testament seems to be his wheelhouse (you know, having a PhD and all that.)